muhittincamdali/iOS-Testing-Automation-Framework/Documentation/AccessibilityTesting.md

-# Accessibility Testing Guide
+# Accessibility Testing

-This guide provides comprehensive accessibility testing strategies and best practices.
+This guide covers accessibility testing and WCAG compliance.